cojulieanne/algo-dump/README.md

-# LeetCode-dump
+# Algo dump
-Repo of my leetcode drafts/submissions
+Repo of some computational problems from UVA, ProjectEuler, Leetcode, etc